ta-data-par/DAFT_0307/module_2/Lab_27_Advanced-Tableau/README.md

 d.
 32.56%

-2. Find the top 10 Product Names by Sales within each region.
-Which product is ranked #2 in both the Central & West regions in 2011?
+**2. Find the top 10 Product Names by Sales within each region.
+Which product is ranked #2 in both the Central** & West regions in 2011?

 a.
 Riverside Palais Royal Lawyers Bookcase